#BlogToPM

 people who can solve them.
 Count me in!

-BlogToPM is an initiative by BlogAdda(India's biggest blogging platform) where they propose to aggregate posts from the community and present it to the Prime Minister's Office.
+BlogToPM is an initiative by BlogAdda(India's biggest blogging platform) where they propose to aggregate posts from the community and present them to the Prime Minister's Office.
 They started on Republic Day and end on Independence Day.

 Comments